-Middle Shooting Area, one of 13 spots where it is legal to shoot in the forest without supervision, was closed June 1.
-The area will remain closed until July 15 to give workers time to move a road, install signs delineating specific spots where shooting will be allowed and clean the site, which is littered with everything from shell casings to old refrigerators.
+Middle Shooting Area, one of 13 areas where it is legal to shoot in the forest without supervision, was closed June 1.
+The area will remain closed until July 15 to give workers time to move a road, install signs indicating specific spots where shooting will be allowed and clean the site, which is littered with everything from shell casings to old refrigerators.

 Middle Shooting Area, about 20 miles north of La Canada Flintridge, is one of 16 places established by forest officials in 1981 to discourage indiscriminate shooting in the mountainous 1,000-square-mile forest.
-But in the past five years, seven people have died from stray bullets in the areas and three of the original 16 areas have been closed permanently because they were unmanageable or unsafe, said Marilyn Hartley, an Angeles National Forest spokeswoman.
+But in the past five years, seven people have been killed by stray bullets in those areas, and three of the original 16 have been closed permanently because they were unmanageable or unsafe, said Marilyn Hartley, an Angeles National Forest spokeswoman.

-Forest officials said that if the measures taken at Middle--one of the most popular shooting areas in the forest--do not improve safety conditions, it also may be closed.
+Forest officials said that if the measures taken at Middle do not improve safety, it also may be closed.
 The safety measures, expected to cost about $10,000, are required by the Angeles Forest Land Management Plan, which took effect in December.

 Middle Shooting Area, like the forest's other such areas, is unpatrolled.
 Shooting is allowed into the walls of the narrow, steep-walled canyon from either side of a road that runs down the middle of the bullet-scarred landscape.
 Regulations prohibit shooting after dark and across roadways and, since last August, forbid alcoholic beverages in the areas.